PrestaShop/prestashop-specs/back-office/international/locations/international-locations-zones.md

 The _ZONES_ section displays a table of current zones (both enabled and disabled) to the user with the ability to add, edit, and/or delete them.

-**Check boxes**
+#### Settings wheel

+When clicking on it, three options are displayed:

+1) Refresh list

+After clicking on it, the page is reloaded.
+Sorts and searches are keeped.

+2) Show SQL query

+After clicking on it, the SQL query is displayed in a modal.
+The SQL query takes into account filters and sorts that have been done.

+There are two buttons:

+- Close: After clicking on it, the modal is closed
+- Export to SQL Manager: After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager

+3) Export to SQL Manager

+After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager **Check boxes**

 By using the _Check boxes_ next to each row of the first column, the user can select the desired 'zones' to apply the 'bulk actions' using the 'Bulk actions' button on the bottom left-handed side of the table.